ThomasDLi/discord.py-club-bot/README.md

 # discord.py-club-bot
 Some simple lines of code that allows Admins to create, and users to join, leave, and ping clubs.

+This aint a whole bot.
+Just giving you the code to paste into your existing bot.